CBTE – What Does That Mean?

 Application Portal for January Cohort Now Open

 The CBTE program is designed to start a new cohort each term.
 As our first cohort of learners has settled into the first term of classes, it is time to open the application portal for our next cohort.
-The second cohort will start their classes in January 2025.
+The second cohort will start their courses in January 2025.

 Term Course 1 Course 2